Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 Driving on the Cascade Loop from Seattle

-Once you've gotten onto the Cascade Loop, you follow the same route that we've highlighted and expounded upon above!
+Once you've reached the Cascade Loop, you follow the same route that we highlighted and expounded upon above.

 Best places to stay along the Cascade Loop

-While you could certainly do the Cascade Loop in one long drive, our recommendation is to take your time with this gorgeous road trip.
-After all, you don't want to be rushing from town to town or natural wonder to natural wonder without having the opportunity to enjoy each attraction.
+While you could certainly do the Cascade Loop in one long drive, our recommendation is to take your time with this gorgeous drive.
+After all, you don't want to rush from town to town or natural wonder to natural wonder without having the opportunity to enjoy each attraction.

 That's why we suggest stopping for at least one overnight stay in one of the many adorable towns along the Cascade Loop.
 Keep scrolling to discover our favourite stopover spots!